A friend says to you one time "your shirt is ugly."

 Bullying

-You feel that you are being bullied but the adult you are most comfortable talking to is unavailable.
+You feel that you are being bullied by another student in the school, but the adult you feel most comfortable telling is unavailable.

 You can wait until they are available or tell another adult in the meantime.